 In our home we live by the Alaskan tradition of taking shoes off in the house.
 Feel free to enjoy our home in your wool socks or bring some comfortable house slippers.

-small day pack – personal care essentials – baseball cap – sunglasses – camera.
+Small day pack – personal care essentials – baseball cap – sunglasses – camera.
 To find great shops for outdoor adventure gear check out our blog “Great Expectations at Wayfinder Kennel!“.

 The most common issue we see is that folks get chilly because their clothing layers are too tight and restrictive.
 Be sure that when you put on all your layers that you can move about easily and that your arms and legs are not feeling bound up.